 Ylonen still works on topics related to Secure Shell, particularly around key management, as well as broader cybersecurity topics.

 Today, the protocol is used for managing more than half of world’s web servers and practically every Unix or Linux computer, on-premise and in the cloud.
 Information security specialists and system administrators use it to configure, manage, maintain, and operate most firewalls, routers, switches, and servers in the millions of mission-critical networks and environments of our digital world.
 It is also embedded inside many file transfer and systems management solutions.

 The company has made countless contributions to the greater good with the security standardization efforts in the IETF.
 The IETF standards for PKI, Secure Shell, IPsec, and NAT Traversal (STUN, SIP, etc) are heavily influenced by the efforts of the company.

 The company serves the most demanding customers in the public and private sectors.
-It has over 3000 customers ranging from finance & insurance to retail, industry, and healthcare, as well as to governmental organizations and militaries.
+It has over 3000 customers including top-10 banks, numerous Fortune 500 enteprises, and governments.

 Today, the company is the market leader in managing Secure Shell keys and policy enforcement and audit for Secure Shell.

 The technologies and inventions of the company are deeply embedded and represented in today’s digital world.
 Telecommunications infrastructure, smartphones, tablets, and other portable computing devices use the NAT Traversal technology patented by the company.